samanthakirby/LVPlaywright/README.md

 ## What I would do with more time
 1. Add in page object models to make the tests more maintainable
 2. Visual testing for images

+## Current recommendation
+1. Consider addressing the accessibility violations to make it easier for visually impared users to enjoy your site.
+2. Add specific test attributes on all the elements on your site to reduce test flakiness and increase the speed that automation tests can be created to increase cover of your website.